How exactly does a passenger get on the wrong flight?

 That's the question that Chrissy Teigen and many others are asking in the wake of a passenger mix-up that caused a Tokyo-bound flight to return to Los Angeles after eight hours in the air.

 Two brothers were both going to Tokyo but were booked on separate flights, two law enforcement sources told CNN.
 One law enforcement source told CNN the two brothers have very similar names.
-Somehow, both brothers were allowed to board the All Nippon Airlines flight, even though only one of the brothers was actually booked on it.
+Somehow, both brothers were allowed to board the All Nippon Airways flight, even though only one of the brothers was actually booked on it.

-In general, it takes a "perfect storm" of errors for a passenger to get past the scanners, flight announcements, gate agents and cabin crew of a modern flight, said Buck Rodger, commercial airline pilot and President of Aero Consulting Experts.
+In general, it takes a "perfect storm" of errors for a passenger to get past the scanners, flight announcements, gate agents and cabin crew of a modern flight, said Buck Rodger, commercial airline pilot and president of Aero Consulting Experts.

 "It is rare.
 There are a lot of checks and balances in place to prevent it from happening," Rodger told CNN.
 "But it can happen."